aesteve-rh/git-prune-merged/README.md

 - Never remove a branch without a confirmation or the `--yes` flag.
 - Posibility to print all branches that will be pruned before running the command.
+- Dry-run option to safely pre-verify what would be removed.
 - Using SHAs to ensure that the branches that will be pruned are the ones that were integrated.